duointeractive/media-nommer/doc_src/source/introduction.rst

 everything running as it should.
 Since we've targeted near-infinite scalability as a goal, we need to be able to hand out media to external services, as well as scale our own EC2_ + FFmpeg_ instances up and down to meet demand.
-This is where the :py:obj:`nommerd <media_nommer.nommerd>` daemon comes in.
+This is where the :py:obj:`feederd <media_nommer.feederd>` daemon comes in.

-The nommerd manages the various *Nommers*, which are classes that manage the encoding service they abstract.
+The feederd manages the various *Nommers*, which are classes that manage the encoding service they abstract.
 For example, we have an EC2FFmpegNommer, as well as an EncodingDotComNommer.
-Each of these has methods that lets nommerd submit encoding jobs, receive notification of their success/failure, and deal with the output.
+Each of these has methods that lets feederd submit encoding jobs, receive notification of their success/failure, and deal with the output.

-nommerd also implements a simple JSON-based API for your custom software to query for pending or current encoding job states.
+feederd also implements a simple JSON-based API for your custom software to query for pending or current encoding job states.

-And finally, upon completion of an encoding job, you may optionally have nommerd ping you back at a specified URL.
+And finally, upon completion of an encoding job, you may optionally have feederd ping you back at a specified URL.

-That's a lot of nommerd
+That's a lot of feederd
 -----------------------

-You'll notice that we mention nommerd pretty frequently.
+You'll notice that we mention feederd pretty frequently.
 We could have done without this guy if we went with a de-centralized EC2_ + FFmpeg_ setup, but then we lose a lot of ability to blend Amazon AWS-based encoding with external encoding.